christattum/fem-recipe-page/README-template.md

 Still using CSS variables to determine the theme, so it's easy to change.
 There's a bit more setup, but it saves time long term.

+## TODO

+- Padding on top table row means there's too much space after paragraph including the top table margin.
+- Use classes or roles on columns to style them, rather than first-of-type etc.

 ### Continued development

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.